 Remember how excited you were to go on a field trip to the museum as a kid?
 The first thing on your mind was probably, “Yeah, no class!,” but a big part of the appeal was the thought of going on an adventure.
 And art’s all about exploration—in fact, that’s why we celebrate Go to an Art Museum Day on November 9.
 More than 30,000 museums around the world participate, and each year even has a different theme.
+If you can not go to a museum yourself you can always open a window for yourself to know who is exploring art in what way and how is one getting inspired to inspire or motivate yourself on an adventure through top art journalist.
 So today, go to a museum and discover something new!

 Go to an Art Museum Day timeline